e271828e/Flight.jl/docs/notes/design/framework_spec.md

 staging fed from the recording, no devices or mappings present — reproduces the trajectory bit-identically.

+**Trace records match each batch's natural density.** An enumerated writer's positional batch is dense by nature — a complete writer's tuple has no `nothing`s, and even a sparse peer's is claim-narrow — so the trace retains it verbatim, zero-copy.
+The interactive register's batch is the
+opposite: a tuple as wide as the unclaimed surface carrying, typically, one edit — retained verbatim, its size would track surface width rather than information (at hundreds of unclaimed faces, render-rate dragging would inflate the trace past the two-orders-below-the-log budget that justifies trace-on-by-default, row 29).
+The drain therefore converts it on
+retention: scan the drained tuple, record (position ⇒ value) pairs for the non-`nothing` entries — an O(surface-width) scan and one small allocation, at most once per frame and only on interactive-active frames, inside the retention carve-out of §9.5 that the log's per-boundary snapshot already occupies (the one qualified exception to retains-what-was-already- allocated, bought deliberately: trace size proportional to information at every world scale).
+The conversion site is the drain and not the staging shim because the drained tuple is the *coalesced* truth — a shim-side sparse log would need its own merge.
+Sparse records are also self-describing against the header's schemas, which serves the what-if register, disk serialization and human inspection; replay pays the inverse conversion once, up front (§12.12).

 **The trace header captures the full initial state** `(x, m, z)` **plus the initial root-slot values** at `init!` — captured **after `apply!` and the slot writes, before the boundary-zero sequence runs** (§16.5).
 Both halves of that